DonalWall207/react-movie-Assignment/movies/README.md

 + Updated Homepage(With Pagination and New Filtering Options)
 + New Similar Movies Page
 + Movie Actors Page and Move Actors Details Page
++ Movies are linked to specific actors(On Actor Details page)
 + New Movie Actors Filter
 + Login and SignUp Page Added(Authenication Using Firebase was attempted)
 + An attempt Private Routes added to Movies favorites page